 Located in Shanghai’s Luijiazui financial district, the award-winning Shanghai Tower rises 632 meters (128 stories), making it the tallest building in China.
-Shanghai Tower & Construction Co., Ltd selected Cosentini, A Tetra Tech Company, to help create a towering structure that is a benchmark for sustainable design and technological innovation in China.
+Shanghai Tower & Construction Co., Ltd selected Tetra Tech’s High Performance Buildings Group to help create a towering structure that is a benchmark for sustainable design and technological innovation in China.

 Designed to be a self-contained, vertical city, the project encompasses more than 5,500,000 square feet and includes premium (Class A) office space, restaurants, retail shops, a boutique hotel, and cultural venues.
 The tower’s uppermost floors house the world’s highest, open observation deck and a conference center.
 The building’s podium levels include high-end retail stores, and the below-grade levels contain parking, connections to the metro system, and additional event spaces.